Leviathan

 What is a Leviathan?

-Large shark with a mouth open in the water near a forest with plants and trees
+Large Leviathan with sharp teeth in a forest with leaves on the ground and trees

 A Leviathan is a mythical sea creature that appears in various religious and literary texts.